layilin/SP23-33852/_annotations/book4.md

 144.382 sacred nine.
 The nine muses of art, literature, and science.

+144.385 laughing world.
+European descriptions of Obeah were often made with a mocking tone.
+This was in part a rhetorical strategy to defuse anxieties about the practice, and in part a strategy to represent European knowledge as empirical and therefore more serious.
+In light of comments about ignorance and fraud (line 384), chroniclers like Grainger set themselves up as the authorities who will debunk superstition

 [place] 144.370n Guinea.
 A region on the west coast of Africa that served as a center of the Atlantic slave trade.
 Included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon.
 Not to be confused with the modern nation of Guinea on the western coast of Africa.

 144.370n they can also do good on a plantation, provided they are kept by the white people in proper subordination.
 Interestingly, Grainger seems to suggest that obeah men had skills that could benefit the plantation.

+145.387 old teeth extracted from a white man's skull, a lizard's skeleton, a serpent's head.
+If the image of teeth taken from a white man's skull carries with it an implicit threat of rebellion and murder, descriptions such as these were nevertheless intended to mock obi and the practice of obeah by placing disaparate and seemingly trivial objects alongside one another.
+Nevertheless, in the wake of Tacky's revolt, colonial governments were concerned with the threats posed by obeah, and therefore regulated objects like the ones listed by Grainger.
+On 13 December 1760, the Jamaican Assembly outlawed obeah on pain of death "Any Negro or other Slave, who shall pretend to any Supernatural Power, and be detected in making use of any Blood, Feathers, Parrots Beaks, Dogs Teeth, Alligators Teeth, Broken Bottles, Grave Dirt, Rum, Egg-Shells, or any other Materials relative to the Practice of Obeah or Witchcraft, in Order to delude and impose on the Minds of others, shall upon Conviction thereof, before two Magistrates and three Freeholders, suffer Death or Transportation" (qtd. in Aravamudan 18)

-148.391 in a phial pour'd.
+145.391 in a phial pour'd.
 In addition to referring to a set of practices and beliefs, "obeah" or "obi" also could refer to a charm that would protect or curse an individual.
 These charms were often made up of a combination of materials that were believed to have spiritual or sacred significance.

-148.391 leach.
+145.391 leach.
 Physician.

 145.394-395 to poison they are infamously prone.
-Colonial and European accounts often associated obeah with poisoning to demonize and portray it as a threat.
+Colonial and European accounts often associated obeah with poisoning to demonize it and portray it as a threat to the entire plantation system.

 145.406.
 Lucifer.
 Also known as Phosphorus.
 In Greek mythology, the bringer of morning light.